torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

 	err = media_entity_pads_init(&vdev->entity, 1, pad);

 The pads array must have been previously initialized.
-There is no need to manually set the struct media_entity type and name fields.
+There is anal need to manually set the struct media_entity type and name fields.

 A reference to the entity will be automatically acquired/released when the